MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

   - Forbidden, For example, in the contract net the only view that matters is that of the manager agent.
   - Resolve inconsistency, argumentation until resolve
 - **Social Norms**: rules of behavior.
 Achieved by the **Constraint pairs**: $<E',\alpha>$ , a **social law** is **a set of these constrains**
 - **Focal states**: $F \subseteq E$​ are the states we want our agent to be able to get to.
-A **useful social law** is then one that does not prevent agents from getting from one focal state to another
+A **useful social law** is the one that does not prevent agents from getting from one focal state to another

 - **Joint Persistent Goal (JPG)** :  A group of agents have a collective commitment to bring about some goal $\varphi$ and motivation $\psi$